st-user/ojm-drone-remote/README.md

    ![ojm-drone-remote-result](./README-images/ojm-drone-remote_2.png)

    **NOTE**:

-   When the environment variable `USE_DRONE` is `False`, you should see the test movie like the image above.

-   On the other hand, when the enviroment variable `USE_DRONE` is `True`, you should see the video that Tello EDU caputures by its webcam.
+   You should see the video that Tello caputures by its webcam.

 6. At the 'ojm-drone-local' web page, click 'Takeoff' button.

-   When 'Takeoff' button is clicked, the bottom buttons at the 'ojm-drone-remote' web page become clickable.

-   **NOTE**:

-   When the environment variable `USE_DRONE` is `False`, the bottom buttons become clickable but nothing happends in addition.
-   On the other hand, when the enviroment variable `USE_DRONE` is `True`, the bottom buttons become clickable and Tello EDU takes off!
+   Tello takes off and at the 'ojm-drone-remote' web page, you can control Tello with the UI like a joy sticks!

 **NOTE**: